SoftwareAG/c8y-docs/content/cockpit/managing-assets-bundle/asset-hierarchy.md

 For building management, it is most common that a group of sensors inside a building represents the building as a group communicating with the {{< product-c8y-iot >}} platform.

-If more properties and better visualization of business assets is needed, we propose to use the [Digital twin manager](/dtm/dtm-introduction/).
-A custom asset created via digital twin manager is also shown in the Cockpit application.
-It uses the chosen icon and additionally shows all the properties in a list next to the sub-assets.
-Those properties can be edited if the user has the inventory write permission.
+If you need more properties and better visualization of business assets, we recommend you to use the [Digital twin manager](/dtm/dtm-introduction/) application.
+A custom asset created via the Digital twin manager application is also shown in the Cockpit application.
+It uses the chosen icon and additionally shows all properties in a list next to the subassets.
+These properties can be edited if the user has WRITE permission for the permission type "Inventory".